cdxcore.dynaplot#

 Note that when tight is True and cdxcore.dynaplot.DynaFig.add_axes() is called a UserWarning is generated.
 Turn tight off to avoid this.

 A combination of cdxcore.dynaplot.MODE flags on how to draw plots once they were rendered.
 The required function call differs by IPython platform.
-The default, cdxcore.dynaplot.MODE.JUPYTER draws well on Jupyter notebooks.
-For VSCode, you might need cdxcore.dynaplot.MODE.VSCODE.
+The default, cdxcore.dynaplot.MODE.DEFAULT draws well on Jupyter notebooks and in VSCode if %matplotlin inline or widget is used.
+The latter requires the packages ipympl and ipywidgets.

 fig_kwargs